-- Colorado

-- New York
+- Colorado Florida - New York

-- Washington

-- Florida

-- la Pennsylvania

 - Washington, DC

 Of the 357 legislators trained in 2019, 5% were members of the LGBTQIA community and 36% identified as Black, Indigenous or a Person of Color (BIPOC).
 The PGA uses re:power's inclusive politics framework to make sure the lived experiences, perspectives and ideas of our people are represented in our government and power structures.
 Our work through the PGA will have a lasting impact on public policy, electoral politics, and the entire political ecosystem.